 Concepts

-Automations consist of two parts.
+Automations consists of two parts.

 Trigger